cross-codes/Sentiment-API/.github/README.md

 Complete source code for the Twitter Sentiment Analysis course project (Group 7, Topic 12) for the course CS F320.

-Includes an API (and simple front-end) for live classification of any user's tweets using our most performant model.
+Includes an API, and a simple front-end for live classification of any user's tweets using our most performant model.

 </div>